Russia snubs UN court hearings in case brought by Ukraine

-THE HAGUE, Netherlands (AP) — Russia has snubbed a hearing at the United Nations’ top court into a legal bid by Kyiv to halt Moscow’s devastating invasion of Ukraine.
+THE HAGUE, Netherlands (AP) — A representative for Kyiv urged the United Nations' top court on Monday to order Russia to halt its devastating invasion of Ukraine, at a hearing snubbed by Russia amid its ongoing assault on its neighbor.

-A row of seats reserved for Russian lawyers at the International Court of Justice was empty Monday morning as the hearing opened.

-The court’s president, American judge Joan E. Donoghue, said Russia’s ambassador to the Netherlands informed judges that “his government did not intend to participate in the oral proceedings.”
-The hearing went ahead without the Russian delegation.
+Ukrainian representative Anton Korynevych told judges at the International Court of Justice: “Russia must be stopped and the court has a role to play in stopping it.”

 Ukraine has asked the court to order Russia to “immediately suspend the military operations” launched Feb.
 24 “that have as their stated purpose and objective the prevention and punishment of a claimed genocide” in the separatist eastern regions of Luhansk and Donetsk.